peterdran/rainforest_sky_website_project/README.md

 The API provides a basic subscription management service to all users.
 The two actions implemented are Subscribe and Unsubscribe.
-Implemented in Node.js and hosted on AWS Lambda, the Lambda functions (named SubscribedHandler and UnsubscribeHandler) add and delete from a DynamoDB NoSQL database, storing the subscription list to be used for a mailing list.
+Implemented in Node.js and hosted on AWS Lambda, the Lambda functions (named SubscribedHandler and UnsubscribeHandler respectively) add and delete from a DynamoDB NoSQL database, storing the subscription list to be used for a mailing list.

 API endpoint: https://cn63ilq03b.execute-api.us-east-1.amazonaws.com/RFcommMailProd/